Aguilar-Alfredo-rep/Optical-Thermometry-ANNs/README.md

      to a CSV file named `predictions_temperatures.csv`.

-Note: For these prediction scripts to function correctly, the trained model .h5 and its associated files (scaler_x.pkl, scaler_y.pkl, and metadata.json) must be located inside the downloaded folder named resultados/, while the target files (Espectros_rename/ or individual .csv spectra), the wavelengths.csv reference file, and the architecture module (FF.py or CNN.py) must be located in the same root directory as the script.
+Note: For these prediction scripts to function correctly (sections 5 and 6), the trained model .h5 and its associated files (scaler_x.pkl, scaler_y.pkl, and metadata.json) must be located inside the downloaded folder named resultados/, while the target files (Espectros_rename/ or individual .csv spectra), the wavelengths.csv reference file, and the architecture module (FF.py or CNN.py) must be located in the same root directory as the script.

 ================================================================================